FalconPanel/documentation/panel/1.0/getting_started.md

 ### Environment Configuration

-Pterodactyl's core environment is easily configured using a few different CLI commands built into the app.
+Falcon's core environment is easily configured using a few different CLI commands built into the app.
 This step will cover setting up things such as sessions, caching, database credentials, and email sending.

 ``` bash